Thomas-Basham/advent-of-code-challenges/README.md

 ## Approach

+I used Python to solve this challenge.

-My approach to solving this problem is to use a linked list class.
+My approach to solving this was to use a linked list class.
 I iterated over the lined list while maintaining reference to the current and next nodes.
 I used a counter and incremented it as there were an increase, and kept iterating if there wasn't.
 When the last node is reached, the loop ends.

+Another problem I had to solve was getting the challenge inputs into a list format.
+There were a number of ways I thought of doing this, I could have created a text file and iterated through each line to make a list.
+I decided to use a docstring with the inputs copied inside.
+I used python's split method to convert the docstring into a list.